KxSystems/docs/docs/ref/select.md

 This construct works on in-memory tables but not on memory-mapped tables loaded from splayed or partitioned files.

+!!! tip "Performance"

-Performance characteristic: `select[n]` applies the where-clause on all rows of the table, and takes the first `n` rows, before applying the select-clause.
+    `select[n]` applies the Where phrase on all rows of the table, and takes the first `n` rows, before applying the Select phrase.

     So if you are paging it is better to store the result of the query somewhere and `select[n,m]` from there, rather than run the filter again.

-## Distinct

 `select distinct` returns only unique records in the result.